 If your device does not support the network type or frequency bands of a particular country or network, it will not fall back to using the original plan01s subscription, and you may experience trouble connecting to a network.

-For example, if your 3G-only device is located in Japan and currently connected to NTT docomo's 3G network, and you add a planX1 subscription to your SIM, your device will automatically attempt to switch to the au/KDDI network.
-Since au/KDDI only provides LTE coverage, your device will no longer be able to connect.
+For example, if your 3G-only device is located in Japan and currently connected to NTT Docomo's 3G network, and you add a planX2 subscription to your SIM, your device will automatically attempt to switch to the au/KDDI network.
+Since au/KDDI only provides LTE and 5G coverage for planX2, your device will no longer be able to connect to a network.

 If you have any concerns about compatibility, please feel free to contact us.

 Before adding a subscription to your plan01s SIM, please be aware of the following limitations: